About NEUC

 New Era University College: An Introduction

-New Era University College (NEUC) was established in 1997 following the closure of Nanyang University in Singapore in 1980.
-It was the outcome of many years of efforts in addition to unwavering support from the Malaysian Chinese community.
+New Era University College (NEUC) is a non-profit, private university college in Malaysia that was established in 1997, following the closure of Nantah University in Singapore in 1980.
+Its establishment was made possible through extensive efforts and steadfast support from the Chinese community.

 The beginning